franbonafina/franbonafina/README.md

 ## About Me

-I'm a passionate computer scientist who love creating innovative solutions.
+I'm a passionate soft developer who love creating innovative solutions.
 But, my expertise lies in cloud-based applications development and governance.
 I enjoy working on projects that challenge me and allow me to learn and grow. 👀

 ## Let's Connect